Introduction: Why API 598 Matters

 Critical Importance

-• For Buyers: Forms the core of procurement specifications and contractual compliance
+• For Buyers: It is the basis of purchase requirements and legal compliance

 API 598 Testing Procedures: Step-by-Step Compliance